georgiwe/DropMeOff/README.md

 TODO
+- move controllers to separate folder, outside routes
+- move filter parameters validation and defaults to middleware after creating it
 - extract trip filtering methods and/or remove unused
 - extract the catch() function in controllers - 3 times same two lines
 - add validations for user first/last name - only letters and dashes, maybe only one word